AMKuperus/TAS/README.md

 - Improve content

 ## Installation setup
-In a 4-step setup you can configure youre own TAS: Student Activity Tracker.
+In a 5-step setup you can configure youre own TAS: Student Activity Tracker.
 ### Step 1 Get this repository
-Get the content off this repository and save it on your harddrive in youre local-server environment, like htdocs-folder.
+Get the content off this repository and save it on your hard drive in your local-server environment, like htdocs-folder.
 ### Step 2 Install Nette/sandbox
 Run composer update on the folder where you left this repository.
 To do this run a terminal (unix/mac) or hit windowslogo and type cmd in search (win(7?))